dhruvgithu/dhruvgithu/README.md

 ---

 ## 👨‍💻 About Me
-- 🎓 Final Year CSE Student
+- 🎓 B.Tech CSE Student
 - 🤝 Looking to collaborate on **Machine Learning Projects**
 - 💬 Ask me about **DSA, Aptitude, Machine Learning**